jesperkristiansson/shell/README.md

 - Run piped programs in the background
 - Implement a help-command
 - Add a config-file which is used to customize the shell
+- CTRL+U and CTRL+K should erase all input before or after the cursor, respectively